Yael German: Mayor of Herzliya

 In 1993, she became a member of the Herzliya Municipal Council for Meretz.
 In 1998, she was elected mayor of the city, and in 2003, she was elected for a second term with 56% of the vote.
 Whilst mayor she fought the Cellular Companies Forum that wanted to increase the number of cellular antennas in the city.
 Eventually, her fight succeeded when the Knesset passed the Cellular Antenna Law.
+German founded the Herzliya Ensemble Theater.
+In 2006 she showed solidarity with the struggle to hold a Gay Pride Parade in Jerusalem and called upon all Israeli cities to hold Pride parades.
+She removed fluoride from Herzliya's drinking water.